 Effective July 1, 2022, the Company obtained the exclusive right to develop, commercialize, and manufacture Libtayo worldwide under an Amended and Restated Immuno-oncology License and Collaboration Agreement with Sanofi (the "A&R IO LCA").
 In connection with the A&R IO LCA, in 2022, the Company made a \$900.0 million up-front payment to Sanofi, as well as a \$100.0 million regulatory milestone payment.
-In addition, Sanofi earned a \$65.0 million sales-based milestone upon the achievement of a specified amount of worldwide net product sales of Libtayo in 2022 and is eligible to receive an additional \$35.0 million sales-based milestone upon the achievement of a specified amount of worldwide net product sales of Libtayo in 2023 (aggregate of \$100.0 million in sales-based milestones eligible to be earned under the terms of the A&R IO LCA).
+In addition, Sanofi was eligible to earn an aggregate of \$100.0 million in Libtayo sales-based milestones under the terms of the A&R IO LCA, of which they earned \$65.0 million in 2022 and \$35.0 million in 2023.
 The Company also pays Sanofi an 11% royalty on net product sales of Libtayo through March 31, 2034.
 The transaction was accounted for as an asset acquisition and amounts paid to Sanofi in connection with obtaining the worldwide rights to Libtayo, including the up-front payment and any contingent consideration, are recorded as an intangible asset.